JohnM97/CS499-ePortfolio/docs/pages/artifact-software.md

 permalink: /pages/artifact-software.html
 ---

 ## Overview

-The artifact comes from my CS 465 full stack project, Travlr Getaways, a travel booking web application built using the MEAN stack (MongoDB, Express, Angular, Node.js).
-The goal of the project was to create a functional travel site where users could view available trips, explore details, and manage bookings through a modern web interface.

-At the heart of this system was the Express server, specifically the `app.js` file, which acted as the entry point for routing, configuration, and middleware.
-In its original state, this file was monolithic: it contained routing logic, error handling, middleware setup, and environment configuration all in one place.
-While functional for a small demo project, this structure lacked scalability, clarity, and maintainability.
+This artifact comes from the **Travlr Getaways** full stack application in CS 465.
+The application’s back end is built with **Node.js and Express**, serving data from MongoDB to the Angular front end.

+Originally, the server’s `app.js` file contained **all routing, configuration, logging, and error handling in one file**.
+While functional, this monolithic approach made the server hard to maintain and extend.

-The enhanced version presented here refactors the server by separating concerns into dedicated modules for middleware, logging, error handling, and CORS.
-This improves maintainability, security, and readability while preserving the original project functionality.
+The enhanced version demonstrates **software engineering best practices** by refactoring the Express server into **modular middleware**, centralizing configuration, and improving error handling.
+This ensures a cleaner structure, better maintainability, and production readiness.

+---

 ## Why I Included It

-This artifact shows my ability to improve maintainability, readability, and security in a real codebase.
-It demonstrates modular middleware, separation of concerns, and production-friendly logging and error handling.
+This artifact highlights my ability to:
+- Apply **modular software design principles** for maintainability
+- Use **separation of concerns** to reduce coupling in a codebase
+- Add **operational improvements** such as logging, CORS enforcement, and error handling
+- Prepare a real application for **scalable, production-level deployment**

+---

 ## Enhancement Focus

-- Broke the monolithic `app.js` into focused modules
+- Extracted cross-cutting concerns into a dedicated `middleware/` directory
-- Moved CORS, logging, and error handling to dedicated middleware
+- Standardized error handling with `handleUnauthorized`, `handleNotFound`, and `handleGeneralError`
-- Kept sensitive or environment-specific settings in `.env`
-- Preserved routes and behavior while reducing coupling
+- Centralized configuration (CORS origin, log path, error responses) instead of hardcoding values
+- Preserved route functionality while making the server easier to test, monitor, and extend

 ---

 ## Before vs. After

 ### Before (original `app.js` excerpt)

 <details>
   <summary><strong>Show original excerpt</strong></summary>